The Expedition Trip Notes provide detailed information and background for the Adventure Consultants Everest Expedition.

 Dr Sophie Wallace, Expedition Doctor

-Sophie is returning to Everest Base Camp as our Expedition Doctor for the third time, having previously worked at Base Camp in 2014 and 2017.
-Sophie is an experienced emergency and intensive care physician, currently working in Australia.
+Sophie works for AC in the capacity of our Medical Advisor, as well as our Expedition Doctor at Everest Base Camp in 2014, 2017 and 2018.
+She is an experienced emergency physician, currently based at the Royal Perth Hospital in Australia.
 Originally from the United Kingdom, Sophie has a passion for the outdoors and has trekked, travelled, dived and worked in remote high altitude locations around the world.
-This experience is invaluable in her role as our dedicated Expedition Doctor for our climbers and Sherpa team.

 James Perry, Base Camp Chef